securefederatedai/openfl/docs/about/features_index/workflowinterface.rst

 There are several modifications we make in our reimagined version of this interface that are necessary for federated learning:

 1. *Placement*: Metaflow's `@step` decorator is replaced by placement decorators that specify where a task will run.
 In horizontal federated learning, there are server (or aggregator) and client (or collaborator) nodes.
 Tasks decorated by `@aggregator` will run on the aggregator node, and `@collaborator` will run on the collaborator node.
 These placement decorators are interpreted by *Runtime* implementations: these do the heavy lifting of figuring out how to get the state of the current task to another process or node.
 2. *Runtime*: Each flow has a `.runtime` attribute.
 The runtime encapsulates the details of the infrastucture where the flow will run.
-In this experimental release, we support only a `LocalRuntime` single node implementation, but as this work matures, we will extend to a `FederatedRuntime` that implements distributed operation across remote infrastructure.
+We support the LocalRuntime for simulating experiments on local node and FederatedRuntime to launch experiments on distributed infrastructure.
 3. *Conditional branches*: Perform different tasks if a criteria is met
 4. *Loops*: Internal loops are within a flow; this is necessary to support rounds of training where the same sequence of tasks is performed repeatedly.